I’ve been trying to learn Japanese now for many years. I keep finding new materials to try out, hording all the stuff

 Kanji de Manga are very cute and fun!
 Can’t say I learn much from them, but lets you try read small manga strips using the kanji in context =)

 The Yojijukugo I like most, they are phrases and sayings made up of 4 kanjis, idioms.
-I have a fascination with those =^_^=
+I have a fascination with those and might try to memorize some of them =^_^=

 Books about the essentials.
 All of these are rather small, some of them even pocket size.
 Makes it easy to take back and forth, reading on bus and so on.
 Which I did a while back, and actually read most of these through and through.
 I think they are very interesting, though you have to work to retain it (which I haven’t done ^^; )

-The Kanji one is the only one that doesn feel or even say it is basic.
-I might need to get a better one soon.
+The Kanji one is the only one that doesn’t feel or even say it is basic.
 But they have worked their purpose I guess.
 The bottom right one was my very FIRST book about the Japanese language.
 It has a good amount of phrases too, and will probably be a good book to bring to Japan if you don’t know the language well, or even then.

 I absolutely love these books!
-They are made for the Japanse student, tailored by level.
-I’m able to read and completely understand the level zero books, fully understand the level 1 books (though there are some words or phrases I don’t know yet) and have started on level 2, and found I think I understand, but it was harder.
+They are made for the Japanese student, tailored by level.
 They don’t give you any English translations though, and even ask you not so use a dictionary.
-I think I would prefer if they did.
-I want to learn through reading, not just test/practice my reading.
-If anyone know of a place where they broke this rule and made translations of the books a link would be loved These are very good books and work well as parallel texts.
-But, the best thing about these books is being able to see you CAN actually read them, you are not as bad as you thought =P
+But, the best thing about these books is being able to see you CAN actually read them, you are not as bad as you thought

 So next step was getting them parallel texts

-this set is a bit mixed.
+This set is a bit mixed.
 The first one is same style as Graded readers, made for us but has no translations.
-Next two are made for Japanese first graders, and make me more ashamed than happy when I realize just how little I understand of them… ^^;
+Next two are made for Japanese first graders.

-Next is a random book I picked up.
-Can not read it…yet.
+Next is a random book I picked up, cause… cat

 The bottom line are books translated to Japanese, with their Norwegian/English partner, so basically turning them in to parallel texts of sort